National Higher Education Day 2024: History & Significance

 National Higher Education Day

+National Higher Education Day is celebrated every year on June 6.
+It aims to motivate the youth facing different challenges to achieve their academic dreams.
 Education is one of the most effective ways to transform the world.
-In addition to providing individuals with a wide range of options, higher education also broadens their perspectives by exposing them to new ideas, concepts, languages, cultures, and customs.
+In addition to providing individuals with a wide range of career options, higher education broadens their perspectives by exposing them to new ideas, concepts, languages, cultures, and customs.
 A deeper knowledge of people and the society we live in comes from higher education.
-Financial hardships and inadequate academic preparation are the two main causes of why many people cannot finish their higher education.
-National Higher Education Day is observed annually on June 6 to motivate and inform incoming graduates.
-Continue reading to know more.
+Therefore, the annual observance of the National Higher Education Day aims to inspire the country’s youth.

 Also Read: International Day of Biological Diversity

-In 1965, the Higher Education Act was approved by the federal government.
-The main goals of signing this act were to enhance higher education offerings at American educational institutions and provide financial aid to individuals who could not pay for college expenses.
+• The main goals of signing this act were to enhance higher education offerings at American educational institutions and provide financial aid to individuals who could not pay for college expenses.

 Also Read: Post Secondary Education: Meaning Explained